Landing, New Jersey: History

-Landing was established as a popular and important resort community.
-Each summer, it attracted thousands of people to the shores of Lake Hopatcong.
+Landing was established as a resort community.
+From the 1880s through the 1940s, each summer it attracted thousands of people to the shores of Lake Hopatcong.
 After World War II, it began to decline and transform itself into a large suburban neighborhood.
 In 2017, measures were passed to give the neighborhood a facelift, the plans including several new, modern buildings, parks and signs.
 The improvements are expected to be complete in late 2022.